Connect with us

 He founded Dunhill Records in 1954 and was president and chief recording producer until 1967.
 Working with some of the wealthiest singers in the world at the time helped Adler establish himself as one of the best producers in the business.

-Making Music
+Music Career

 While he was head of Dunhill Records, Lou Adler was responsible for signing The Mamas & the Papas.
 He produced six top-five songs with this group, including “Monday, Monday” and “California Dreamin’.”
-He also produced Barry McGuire’s “Eve of Destruction,” which reached no. 1 on the pop charts.
+He also produced Barry McGuire’s “Eve of Destruction,” which reached No. 1 on the pop charts.

 Adler worked closely with Carole King, producing all of her albums.
 Four of them were certified gold, while two others went diamond and platinum.
 In particular, King’s album Tapestry is considered one of the best-selling albums ever, with over 25 million copies sold worldwide.
 His work on this album earned him two Grammy Awards: Album of the Year and Record of the Year.